mla/time-ago/README.md

     Given a duration, in seconds, returns a readable approximation in words.

-    As a convenience, if the duration is an object with an epoch() interface (as provided by Time::Piece or DateTime), the current time minus the object's epoch() seconds is used.

-    Passing the duration as a DateTime::Duration instance is also supported.

     If an include\_seconds parameter is supplied, durations under one minute generate more granular phrases: